 Q: How does one become an Imam?

 A: The process of becoming an Imam varies depending on the community.
-Generally, it involves studying Islamic sciences, demonstrating piety and good character, and gaining the trust and acceptance of the community.
+Because of that, generally, it involves studying Islamic sciences, demonstrating piety and good character, and gaining the trust and acceptance of the community.
 Some communities may require formal certification or training.

 Q: What is the difference between an Imam and a Sheikh?